 You should have completed ‘Piano/keyboards 1A’, or equivalent (approximately 3 months' tuition).
 You must be able to play simple melodies with chord textures in major keys (hands together), follow basic rhythms, and read music notation in bass and treble clefs.
 You need to be able to follow written and verbal instructions in English and engage in class discussions.

 If you already have experience of playing piano and reading music, and are not sure about your level, you can download our: preparation piece for piano/Keyboards 1B .
 If you can play this piece confidently (with two weeks’ practice) then this class is the right level for you.
 We also recommend you study this music ready for the start of your class as it addresses many of the points already covered in the previous piano class.

 If you need any further advice please take a moment to read our blog: Choosing a piano class at City lit which lists our full sequence of piano classes and you can always contact the music department directly (email@example.com).

 How will I be taught, and will there be any work outside the class?

 Please check carefully whether you are booking an online or an in-person course.
 Online runs via Zoom; in-person uses the digital piano classroom.
 All courses use Google Classroom to share materials and messages, including any homework tasks.

 To make good progress a regular practice routine is essential.
 We recommend a minimum of 20 minutes, 4-5 times per week.

 Are there any other costs?
 Is there anything I need to bring?

-Please bring a notebook and pencil.
+A notebook and pencil is also useful.
 Students should have access to a keyboard or piano for practice between classes plus material, usually one or two printed books (approx. cost £10 each).

 When I've finished, what course can I do next?